ogkrn/Weather_app/README.md

 # Weather_app
-this is a weather app using javascript and api(s)
+this is a weather app using bootstrap, javascript and api(s).